alokyadavnp/BaghLearn/README.md

 - Open the "MainMenu" scene from the scenes folder at /Assets/scene.
 - Make sure that all of the scenes for the application are there in the build settings:

+### Order of Execution
+1. MainMenu scene is called when game starts.
+It has number of buttons to choose from Play, Option, About, Exit and Learning Button.
+2. When player presses play button, it is redirected to game1scene where actual boardgame runs and start with an empty board.
+3. After a couple of seconds staying in game1scene, Persistant scene loads where data related to learning module os loaded and will persist throughout the other scene as well.
+4. once player presses start button, topic selection canvas is loaded followed by learning in nutshell which is further folowed by resepective quiz questions.
+With the score count, Player is loaded and loaded back to game1scene again.
+5. Process 3. and 4. repeats again for goat player generation in same way.
+6. while in game1scene BoardManager.cs and Pieces.cs class executes.
+At the end, GameOver canvas in triggered in either of the case where tiger or goat player wins.

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.